jacksund/simmate/docs/parameters.md

     workflow.show_parameters()
     ```

-If you need more details on a parameter or would like to request a new one, just let us know!

-You can then search for these parameters below to learn more about them.

 --------------------------

-## alogirthm
+## algorithm
-Unique to the BadELf workflows in the warrenapp.
-Options are `badelf`, `voronelf`,
+This parameter is specific to the BadELf workflows in the warrenapp.
+Options include `badelf`, `voronelf`, or `zero-flux`.
-or `zero-flux`.

 === "yaml"
     ``` yaml